Last Updated on January 12, 2023

 A Brief History of Edenton

 As we mentioned, some background is required before digging into our favorite things to do in Edenton.
-Here’s a brief history of the town.
+Here’s a brief history of the town, along with some quick facts.

 From the first political demonstration organized by women in 1774 to the oldest home still in existence in North Carolina, the town’s abundant historic sites are the first of our favorite things to do in Edenton.